F5ChannelSE/f5-azure-afm/docs/class01/bigip-base.rst

 #.
 Configure basic AFM Policies and NAT Policies for initial outbound PAT via a single additional IP on the instance

-   - You will need the 1st additional "External" IP for the instace here.
+   - You will need the 1st additional **External** IP for the instace here.
 Please remember you need to use the private Azure IP and not the Public IP that get's nat'd to the instance via Azure.
-Replace **10.0.2.10** with the INTERNAL VIP from the table above if different.
+Replace **10.0.2.10** with the **INTERNAL VIP** from the table above if different.

    .. code-block:: shell